YemoAde/city-to-geo-api/README.md

 # city-to-geo-api

-A Search City to lat/lon api in a TypeScript
+A Search City to lat/lon api in TypeScript

 ## Installation